 6. Write well-thought email subject lines

 Write a witty subject line.
 Craft a good story.
-Write in your own voice.
-Use compelling copy to show them how your product can totally change their current (bad) condition.
+Write in your voice.
+Use compelling copy to show them how your product can change their current (bad) condition.
 Make it easy for them to take action towards a win-win experience.

 Follow these email writing tips and see your business grow exponentially.